mutech/aka-ios-beacon/README.md

 We also tried hard to take over all the work to support standard use cases such that you don't have to write code, just to make sure that your text fields are visible when you're typing, that it still works when you rotate the device.
 This is going much further than scrolling.
 In later versions you will get automatic support for theming, automatic font resizing, highlighting of search terms, form transaction support (model values are updated at the end of a form editing session and only if valid) and much more.

 ## Examples

+**Note:** The examples here are aging, take a look at the demo application for up to date impressions.

 ### Example 1: Text Field Binding Example